Charlotte, NC Law Firm

 In general, the WC claim takes precedence over the Third Party Claim (at least initially).
 Under NC law the WC insurance gets to direct treatment for the injured party.
 As such, they control which providers you treat with.
 While there are exceptions to this general rule, for the purposes of this article we will assume that WC has directed the care of the injured party and paid all of the bills.

 The advantage of treating through WC is that all the bills get paid by the WC insurance.
 As long you are filing through WC, you will not pay anything out of pocket for medical care.
-The downside is sometimes care can be slower, more conservative, and referrals to specialists can take longer since they need WC approval.
+The downside is sometimes care can be slower, more conservative, and referrals to experts can take longer since they need WC approval.
 Another advantage is that while you are treating with WC your job is protected.
 This is not true if you pursue the case without filing a WC claim.

 Unlike a Third Party Claim there is no pain and suffering in WC.
 However, our attorneys are able to get extra money for our clients depending on the severity of their injuries or if future medical care is needed.
 At the conclusion of the WC claim, WC will have a lien against the Third Party Claim for any money it paid out.
 In other words, if WC paid money for medical expenses, lost wages, permanent injury, etc, they have the right to get paid back out of any Third Party Claim settlement.